UT-VisionMotionDecision/PLDAPS/README.md

     %shoud should now see a gray screen with a white grid in degrees of visual angle
     %when you move the cursor of the mouse, it will be drawn at a corresponding position in cyan on that screen
     %the screen is full gray for a short time every 5 seconds
+    %hit 'd' to step into the debugger.
+Look around, you are now in the frameUpdate function of if the pldapsDefaultTrialFunction
+    %here you can see, that 'q' will quit , 'm' would give a manual reward
+    %'p' would end the trial give you a console to change defaultParameters for the next trials.
+To change paramers that are defined in the conditions, you would have to manually change the cells in p.conditions{} coordingly

-now lets step back and understand why we see what we see: first load a new, fresh version of the object
+now lets step back up and understand why we see what we see: first load a new, fresh version of the object
     p=pldaps(@plain,'test',settingsStruct)

     now type in
     p.trial or
     p.defaultParameters
-    this has all settings loaded, and as long as we are not in a trial p.trial points to p.defaultParameters
+    this has all settings loaded, and as long as we are not in a trial, p.trial points to p.defaultParameters During a trial p.trial will be a struct that holds the merged parameters from p.defaultParameters for that trial

     you will see a list of fieldnames